CiscoSE/LTRPRG-1100/guide/LTRDEV-1100-Guide-02.md

     By putting your Python instructions into a file, it can be called at any time by the Python interpreter.
 This is key to reusing code.

+### Execise 4: Python Ninjutsu

+#### Objectives

+The objectives for this exercise are to:

+* Know your target: Identify data types
+* Learn discipline: Proper use of operators
+* Adapt quickly: Conditional statements
+* Select your equipment: Working with functions
+* Forging metal: Writing your own functions
+* Surround your enemy: Executing loops

 ## Other Desktop Network Programmability Tools